breatheco-de/content/src/content/lesson/learn-git-version-control-system.md

 The important thing to note is that you now have a complete copy of your friend’s entire repository.
 When you branch, commit, merge, or otherwise operate on the repository, you operate only on your own repository.
 GIT only interacts with your friend’s repository when you specifically ask it to do so.

 [[info]]
-| :paperclip: Say your friend’s repository looks like this:<br>Here is a list of other great resources to learn GIT: http://sixrevisions.com/resources/git-tutorials-beginners/<br>You should especially try this two:<br>• https://try.github.io<br>• http://learngitbranching.js.org/
+|:link: Say your friend’s repository looks like this:<br>Here is a list of other great resources to learn GIT: http://sixrevisions.com/resources/git-tutorials-beginners/<br>You should especially try this two:<br>• https://try.github.io<br>• http://learngitbranching.js.org/